DahaoTang/dahao-latex-templates/README.md

 .
 ├── cv				# a standard latex cv
 ├── poster
-│   └── usyd		# a USYD-inspired colour theme template
+│   └── usyd        # a USYD-inspired colour theme template for poster ├── slides
-└── slides
+│   ├── casual      # a deep-blue theme
-    ├── casual		# a deep-blue theme
+│   └── usyd        # a USYD-inspired colour theme template for slides └── style
-    └── usyd		# a USYD-inspired colour theme template
+    └── usyd        # common colour and font theme used by USYD-inspired templates
 ```

 ## How to use

-_Notes: the following building process triggered by savinf the `.tex` file can only be successful when it builds successfully._
+_Notes: the following building process triggered by saving the `.tex` file can only be successful when it builds successfully._

 To build with a Makefile: